MathyouMB/website/src/content/articles/is-leetcode-worth-it.md

 “Is LeetCode worth it?” is a question a lot of students ask.

-The answer is: **it kind of depends.**
+The real answer is: **it kind of depends on your goal.**

-While algorithm-based questions are common in technical interviews, other aspects, such as your ability to communicate technical concepts, are guaranteed to be a part of **ALL** technical hiring processes.

-This is why my personal opinion is that **you should only do LeetCode as much as you have to** and it should not be your only method of interview preperation.

 If you’re trying to get into some large tech company with a notable name like Google, Amazon, Microsoft, etc., or some company in the Bay Area of the United States, then yeah… you should probably be following some kind of LeetCode study plan and doing a minimum of 1–2 problems daily.

-However, if you are a student trying to find a job in your local city and you’ve never worked before, you need to focus on building practical skills rather than only using your time to grind LeetCode.
+However, if you are a student trying to find a job in your local city and you’ve never worked before, you need to also focus on building practical skills rather than only using your time to grind LeetCode.

 Employers in your local area are more likely to value hands-on experience and communication skills over your ability to solve obscure algorithm problems.

 Yes, many companies have copied the hiring practices of the industry giants, but that percentage is not 100%.

+While algorithm-based questions are common in technical interviews, other aspects, such as your ability to communicate technical concepts, are guaranteed to be a part of **ALL** technical hiring processes.

-It’s important to understand that algorithm-based questions are not the only kind of assessments you'll see.
-Without a broader approach to interview prep, **endlessly grinding LeetCode isn't going to guarantee you a job.**
+Additionally, It’s important to understand that algorithm-based questions are not the only kind of assessments you'll see.
+Without a broader approach to interview prep, endlessly grinding LeetCode isn't going to guarantee you a job.

 ---